edbutler/papika-telemetry/README.md

         source ./venv/bin/activate # only if this is a different shell than the one you installed with.
         ./bin/runserver.py [args...]

-### Red Hat Enterprise Linux Instructions:
+### Red Hat Enterprise Linux Installation Instructions:

 1. Install required packages:

         yum install rh-python34 postgresql-server postgresql-devel gcc

-2. Create the postgres database (run as root, these instructions assume you have never configured postgres so may need to be changed):
+2. Create a postgres database (run as root).
+   These instructions will get you up and running assuming you have never configured Postgres before, but the only thing you need is a database in which &lt;user&gt; has the ability to create tables and insert rows.

         postgresql-setup initdb
         service postgresql start
         sudo -u postgres createuser -d <user>
-        # then, running as <user>:
+        su <user>
         createdb <user> # this is only so there's a default database when running psql with no args createdb <db_name>